thmyrk/developer-happiness-blog/_posts/2018-08-15-how-to-setup-nvidia-drivers-on-ubuntu-18-04-on-dell-g5.md

 This is a the story about how I made Ubuntu 18.04 working on my machine, which is a Dell G5 5587.
 This is by no means a general guide of how to approach the problem I encountered, but a list of step-by-step instructions which worked for me.

+If you wish to skip reading about the installation process then [go to the next section.](#graphics-issues---nomodeset-to-the-rescue)

-## In the beginning there was the USB stick...
+## Ubuntu installation - in the beginning there was the USB stick...

 So recently I bought a new laptop - a Dell G5 5587 with NVidia GTX 1060 <nobr>Max-Q.</nobr> It had a Windows preinstalled and two drives:
 SSD and HDD.
 SSD is 256GB and has Windows on it.
 I decided to divide this partition into 2 parts as I want both Windows and Linux